ProofofTrainingWT/WT-PoT/README.md

   <img src="watermark-trajectory.png" width="80" alt="Logo">
 </p>

-# Privacy-Preserving Proof-of-Learning via Watermark Trajectory (WT-PoL)
+# Communication-Efficient and Privacy-Preserving Proof-of-Training via Watermark Trajectory (WT-PoT)

 ## Introduction

 Welcome to the official repository of the "Privacy-Preserving Proof-of-Learning via Watermark Trajectory" project.
-Our work introduces an innovative Proof-of-Learning (PoL) method, WT-PoL, which is hinged on a unique watermarking mechanism we call "watermark trajectory".
+Our work introduces an innovative Proof-of-Training (PoT) method, WT-PoT, which is hinged on a unique watermarking mechanism we call "watermark trajectory".
 This method is specifically designed for scenarios where ensuring the integrity and authenticity of the learning process is critical.

 ### Key Features